CrossRef/event-data-user-guide/docs/service/query-api.md

     http://query.eventdata.crossref.org/events?rows=10&filter=source:twitter

-You store the events.
+You store the Events.
 One month later, you re-query for any Events that were updated since you last queried:

     http://query.eventdata.crossref.org/events?rows=10&filter=source:twitter&from-update-date:2017-02-02